-Features five different light colors – blue for bedtime, yellow for wake time, cyan for nap time, green for fun time, and red for thinking time.
+Features 5 different light colors – blue for bedtime, yellow for wake time, cyan for nap time, green for fun time, and red for thinking time.
 Plays bedtime stories, lullabies, wake music, and white noise.
-Face plates are changeable and more are available for purchase separately.
+Faceplates are changeable.

 Some buyers said they had glitches with the display after a few weeks of use.

 Features a large display and a nightlight function.
-Alarm increases in volume over 60 seconds.
+Sound increases in volume over 60 seconds.
 Includes a shock-proof silicone cover.
 Small design makes it great for travel.

 Can be hard to read at night without tapping the backlight button.
-Runs on two AA buttons with no AC adapter option.
+Only uses batteries.

-Ball glows red for "time to sleep" and green for "time to wake up."
+Ball glows red to indicate it's time to sleep and green for go, as in wake up.
 Powered by an AC adapter or 3 AA batteries.
-Includes settings for two alarms and a nap timer.
+Includes settings for 2 alerts and a nap timer.
 Colors are easy to understand.
-Young kids like the dog.
+Younger ones like the dog.

-Definitely not something that is ideal for older kids.
+Definitely not something that is ideal for older children.

-Star projector has several different color options.
+Star projector has several color options.
 Can connect to iPhone, iPod, Android, MP3 player, or computer.
 Includes white noise with adjustable volume.
-Auto shut off options of 30 minutes, 60 minutes, or nonstop.
-Also includes seven nature sounds.
+Auto shut off options of 30 or 60 minutes, or nonstop.
+Includes 7 nature sounds.

-You can't use the overnight sounds and the alarm at the same time or else the alarm won't go off.
+Can't use overnight sounds and scheduled alert at the same time or else it won't go off at the scheduled time.